Eppo-exp/eppo-docs/docs/data-management/certified-metrics/dbt-models.md

 ## Syncing

 Eppo provides a [python package](https://github.com/Eppo-exp/eppo-metrics-sync) to sync metrics to your Eppo workspace.
-This section walks through syncing your DBT models either manually from your local environment, or as part of a CI/CD workflow that automatically keeps metrics in sync with your existing version control system (e.g., GitHub).
+This section walks through syncing your dbt models either manually from your local environment, or as part of a CI/CD workflow that automatically keeps metrics in sync with your existing version control system (e.g., GitHub).

 ### From your local environment